 IB Dance embraces a variety of dance traditions and dance cultures, both current and past, while also encouraging students to look towards the future through the lens of dance.
 Performance, creative, and analytical skills are developed through the creation and performance of dance and through research and writing assignments.
 Students come to understand dance as a set of practices with their own histories and theories, and to understand that these practices integrate physical, intellectual, and emotional knowledge, while simultaneously experiencing dance as an individual and collective exploration of the expressive possibilities of bodily movement.
 The course aims to help students understand and appreciate mastery in various dance styles and to use dance to create a dialogue among cultures.

-The SL dance curriculum requires that a student take the three required mods of Advanced Dance Studies & Performance (ARP110F) in both 11th and 12th grades.
+The SL dance curriculum requires that a student take the two required mods of Advanced Dance Studies & Performance (ARP110F) along with an IB-specific mod in both 11th and 12th grades.
 In addition, all IB Arts students attend the IB Arts Block, which meets for 45 minutes weekly throughout the academic year.

 Min-Max Credit Hours: 6.0-10.0